LeanInIndia/Lean_In_JMI/LN/LeanIn_Quotes.md

 - The secret is there is no secret—just doing the best you can with what you’ve got.

-- I said out loud that there are differences between men and women both in their behavior and in the way their behavior is perceived by others.
+- I said out loud that there are differences between men and women both in their behaviour and in the way their behaviour is perceived by others.

-- The simple act of talking openly about behavioral patterns makes the subconscious conscious.
-Talking can transform minds, which can transform behaviors, which can transform institutions.
+- The simple act of talking openly about behavioural patterns makes the subconscious conscious.
+Talking can transform minds, which can transform behaviours, which can transform institutions.
 Shutting down discussion is self-defeating and impedes progress.
 We need to talk and listen and debate and refute and instruct and learn and evolve.

 - Every job will demand some sacrifice.